Best March Madness Betting Sites & Sportsbook Apps (2025)

 The best March Madness betting sites and sportsbook apps allow you to keep up with the frenetic nature of the NCAA Men's Basketball Tournament.
 There are big games taking place on a daily basis and plenty of March Madness betting promos that allow you to wager on all of them quickly and conveniently.

-We're onto the the Sweet 16 and all four No. 1 seeds – Auburn, Duke, Florida and Houston – remain alive, as do three No. 2s.
+We're into the Sweet 16 and all four No. 1 seeds – Auburn, Duke, Florida and Houston – remain alive, as do three No. 2s.
 But St. John's, No. 2 in the West, was sent packing by John Calipari's 10th-seeded Arkansas team in the Round of 32.
-The Blue Devils remain the favorites, with a dominating 21-point rout of Baylor last Sunday moving them to +220, with the Gators next at +380 (see the complete futures odds for each of the Sweet 16 teams below).
+The Blue Devils remain the favorites, with a 7-point win over Arizona moving them to +220, with the Gators next at +410 (see the complete futures odds for each of the Sweet 16 teams below).

 This page highlights college basketball betting sites for March Madness betting and the top March Madness betting apps and explains the key wagering options for the top sportsbook promos available for today's Round of 32 games as the Sweet 16 gets set.